“A brick-by-brick pen drawing of this historic Rochdale street”

 As soon as the pen sketch was complete, I photographed and uploaded the drawing onto my computer so I could begin the process of removing the sketchbook spine and start playing with backgrounds.
 I love mixing my pen drawings with digital colour.
 It’s a complete contrast of traditional and modern art mediums and I really enjoy the effect it creates.

-“Choose between black & white, bumblebee yellow, and night blue”
+“Choose between black & white, yellow, and oatmeal”

 Toad Lane will be my first print to ever be available to buy in this style.
 The more ‘traditional’ Doodlher black and white option will still be available, but if you fancy adding some POP to your wall, I highly recommend choosing one of the two colours.